-Peripheral nerves, the nerves outside of the brain and spinal cord, make connections with and influence the function of every organ in the body.
-Modulation of peripheral nerve signals to control the functions of the organs they supply has been recognized as a potentially powerful way to treat many diseases and conditions, such as hypertension, heart failure, gastrointestinal disorders, type II diabetes, inflammatory disorders, and more.
-However, the mechanisms of action for neuromodulation therapies are poorly understood.
-The design of more effective neuromodulation therapies requires knowing exactly what nerves one must stimulate and how they must be stimulated to achieve the desired effect on organ function, and also requires knowing exactly what nerves one must avoid to prevent unwanted side-effects.
+Peripheral nerves, those connecting the brain and spinal cord to the rest of the body, make connections with and control the function of every organ in the body.
+This is achieved through electrical signals the peripheral nerves produce in response to external and internal factors such as stress, diet, exercise and disease.
+Modulation of these electrical, control signals has been recognized as a potentially powerful way to treat many diseases and conditions, such as hypertension, heart failure, gastrointestinal disorders, type II diabetes, inflammatory disorders, and more.
+Methods and medical devices that modulate peripheral nerve activity are becoming available, but more knowledge is needed to fully understand how these therapies control internal organ function.
+Critically, such understanding could help to explain and resolve why a particular therapy may be effective in one individual, but not in another, thereby making these therapies effective for more people.
+In addition, the design of more effective neuromodulation therapies requires knowing exactly what nerves one must stimulate and how they must be stimulated to achieve the desired effect on organ function.

-- Assemble data from other SPARC initiatives into a coordinated data resource, develop user-friendly computational tools, and incorporate new computer modeling methods
+- Assemble data from other SPARC initiatives into a publicly available and centralized resource for the wider research community to access as well as provide new computer modeling methods and user-friendly computational tools.